Nintendo Switch: Understanding Save Data Backups, Upgrading Memory Card

 Understanding local memory

-The Nintendo Switch ships with a measly 32 GB local memory and if you’re used to playing with the Xbox One or the PlayStation 4, your first reaction would be, ‘that’s too dagnabit small!’
+The Nintendo Switch ships with a measly 32 GB local memory and if you’re used to playing with the Xbox One or the PlayStation 4, your first reaction would be, “that’s too dagnabit small!”

 First thing you need to understand about the Nintendo Switch’s local memory is that it works unlike the Xbox One or the PS4, which installs the game on the console even though you buy the physical copy.
 This means that if you buy physical game cartridges for your Nintendo Switch instead of downloading it via online sources, the only thing that will get written on the local memory is your save game file.

-If you think, ‘hey, that’s not too bad after all!
-I’ll just go ahead and purchase game cartridges for my Nintendo Switch all the way!’
+If you think, “hey, that’s not too bad after all!
+I’ll just go ahead and purchase game cartridges for my Nintendo Switch all the way!”
 Then you’re probably setting yourself up for disappointment.
 If you haven’t been living under a rock, then you’ll notice that no game nowadays ships in full.
-This means, you should expect Day One patches, DLCs, and various bug fixes and updates throughout the course of your game’s life.
+This means you should expect Day One patches, DLCs, and various bug fixes and updates throughout the course of your game’s life.

 As of now, we only have a handful of games for the Nintendo Switch.
 But imagine when more AAA titles or Nintendo exclusives make their way to the Nintendo Switch, and how much memory will these take up in terms of save game data and patches.
 That 32 GB is likely to run out really fast.